GimmeKitties711/challenge_21-personalized_book_search_engine_with_graphql/README.md

 ![Viewing saved books top of page](Assets/saved_books_top_of_page.png)
 ![Viewing saved books delete buttons](Assets/saved_books_delete_buttons.png)

-**Note:** If you have not saved any books yet, the saved books page will look like this:
+**Note:** If you have not saved any books yet, the saved books page will show this message:

 ![No saved books](Assets/no_saved_books.png)